getBoolean/ebook2kavita/README.md

 ## About

-This script converts the JLN folder structure to a Kavita folder structure.
-Only EPUB files are copied to the target directory.
-The series name added to the EPUB metadata is the name of the folder containing the EPUB folder.
+- This script converts the JLN folder structure to a Kavita folder structure.
+- Only EPUB files are copied to the target directory.
+- The series name added to the EPUB metadata is the name of the folder containing the EPUB folder.
 The series index is extracted from the EPUB filename using regex.
+- Subfolders (with the exception of folders that contain "official") are ignored, so spinoffs might be missed.
+This is intentional, and won't be fixed.
+If all subfolders were included, both fan translations and official translations could be copied to the target directory.
+  - If you identify any spinoffs it missed, you can manually copy it to the series `Specials` folder in the target directory.
+- It tries to prioritize official translations over fan translations.
+If the official translation folder is found, the fan translation isn't copied.
+  - If you want the fan translations, you can manually copy them to the series folder in the target directory or create a separate series folder for it.

 JLN folder structure: